iconofsin/cl-dev-docker/README.md

 ##### ISSUES
 - A minor SWANK hiccup, to be ironed out.
 - `cl-dev:sbcl-swank` needs to be much lighter.
+Not much luck with Alpine so far.
-- `cl-dev:ql-dists` comes in at 2Gb.
-Will change base to Alpine to shave some 70mb.
+- `cl-dev:ql-dists` comes in at almost 2Gb.
+This is by design.
 - Does this need a docker-compose.yml?